silvio2402/silviobraendle.ch-old/_posts/2022-08-02-standing-desk-double-controller-mod.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

+A splitter that connects an interface to two table leg motor controllers.

 <style scoped>
 .rowcontainer {
   display: flex;